DeterminateSystems/nix-installer/CONTRIBUTING.md

-# Contributing to Harmonic
+# Contributing to `nix-installer`

-We're excited to see what you'd like to contribute to Harmonic!
+We're excited to see what you'd like to contribute to `nix-installer`!

-Regardless of what (or how much) you contribute to Harmonic, we value your time and energy trying to improve the tool.
+Regardless of what (or how much) you contribute to `nix-installer`, we value your time and energy trying to improve the tool.

 In order to ensure we all have a good experience, please review this document if you have any questions about the process.

-**Regular Rust committer?** Contributing to Harmonic should feel similar to contributing to other serious Rust ecosystem projects.
+**Regular Rust committer?** Contributing to `nix-installer` should feel similar to contributing to other serious Rust ecosystem projects.
 You may already know the process and expectations of you, this document shouldn't contain any surprises.